 Furthermore, none of the authors discussed Eisenhower’s successful efforts to desegregate the public schools of the District of Columbia.
 However, Eisenhower in his memoirs, Herbert Brownell Eisenhower’s Attorney General in

-the District should take the lead in desegregating the schools as an example to the entire country.
+lead in desegregating the schools as an example to the entire country.
 By September 1954, the policy of desegregation had gone into effect in Washington, DC without violence.7

 Additionally, Brownell and Duram also noted that in addition to desegregating DC public schools, Eisenhower also resurrected and used laws forbidding segregated facilities in the District of Columbia apparently lost since Reconstruction.
 Additionally, he completed the desegregation of the military, and desegregating schools on military bases.
 The above actions symbolized Eisenhower’s preferred method of leadership by example.
 Nevertheless, Duram argued that those who believed in the application of broad federal power in the area of civil liberties were increasingly disenchanted with Eisenhower’s narrow perception of those liberties and the reticence he exercised in applying them.
 Furthermore, Duram asserted Eisenhower had a limited conception of the scope of executive power and federal law.
 Most of the complexity of the desegregation problem was founded in the interaction of state and federal authority or appeared in the area, which had been reserved, to the states under their police powers.
 Eisenhower did not believe the power and the responsibility of the federal government extended into those areas.
 Thus, strong presidential leadership for desegregation in such areas proved difficult for Eisenhower to exercise.
 8

 Such a dichotomy leads to the conclusion that Eisenhower was of two minds on the issue of desegregation.
 Where he believed the federal government had the authority to enforce the Supreme Court’s decision Eisenhower did so